-Teton Wealth Group’s founder, Clayton Alexander, was a guest contributor on Retirement Daily’s “Your Money” in November.
+Teton Wealth Group, LLC.’s founder, Clayton Alexander, was a guest contributor on Retirement Daily’s “Your Money” in November.
 Here is an excerpt from the story he wrote.

 From one side of the country to the other, including severe storms that slam the east coast to wildfires fueled by ferocious winds in California, natural disasters highlight the need to be prepared for the devastation that can impact our communities.
 In the calm before any storm, though, there’s no better time than now to protect your finances and financial situation.